NieneB/InternshipReport/index.md

 ####Spatial - temporal
 Spatial temporal visualization is the display of dynamic phenomena as a series of static maps.
 To analyze and understand patterns of temporal change of phenomena.
 The two categories are temporal animation and non-temporal animation.
 In temporal animation, display time and world time are directly related.
 While for non-temporal, no direct relation between display time and world time is present.
 Kraak and Klomp give a slightly different categorizationthen  Köbben & Yaman.
 Kraak & Klomp about time-series, successive build-up and changing representations, an overview is shown in
- <a class="xref" href="#catphenom"> table $$ </a> .(Dibiase et al., 1992; Köbben & Yaman, 1996; Nöllenburg, 2007)  Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
+ <a class="xref" href="#catphenom"> table </a>.
+(Dibiase et al., 1992; Köbben & Yaman, 1996; Nöllenburg, 2007)  Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
 (Dibiase et al., 1992)

 <p id="catphenom" class="table"> Categories of possible animations for dynamic phenomena. </p>